ivankhau/Swift-Scripting-and-Automation/README.md

 - Cycle Time Wizard: Swift App and Scripts used for unit test log analysis.
 - tgraphAnnotator: Swift App and Scripts used for unit test log analysis.

-*Note src code for the UI apps are ommitted due to proprietary reasons.
+*Note source code for the UI apps are ommitted due to proprietary reasons.
 I did include some POC Swift scripts I used for the proposals before the full UI App inception.*

 ## Pixel Test
 Swift version of a python factory display test.
 Scripts draws a NSWindow with a colored background for 5 seconds, followed by a NSWindow with a solid black background for 5 seconds.
 During these 5 seconds the factory operator checks to see if there are any defective pixels.
 An NSAlert then pops up asking the factory operator if there were any defective pixels.